 There's no arguing that immersive telepresence can be a powerful experience when a remote participant appears to be actually sitting across the table from you.
 But that experience doesn't come cheap, especially when leading vendors dictate that it requires specific furniture and rigid telepresence room design.

 Enterprise unified communications (UC) managers, however, are looking for more flexible telepresence deployment options as they look to broaden their telepresence and mobility deployments.
-They are challenging the notion that
+They are challenging the notion that telepresence room design requires a vendor's proprietary floor plan and custom tables and chairs to guarantee quality of experience.

 "Is it absolutely necessary to have a standard design template nailed up in stone in order to have a telepresence experience?
 No, absolutely not.
 Is it necessary to actually think carefully about where you sit and where the audio is?
 Yes, that's absolutely true," said Henry Dewing, principal analyst at Forrester Research. "[Because] if nobody gets the urge to shake hands or pass business cards through the screen, it's not immersive."